trogoautoego1/digmethodsfem/README.md

             <br> The Feminine Mystique by Betty Friedan (1963), Excerpt from Chapter 5
             <br> Letters on the Equality of the Seces and the Condition of Woman, Sarah Moore Grimké (1837)
             <br>"Drag" by Jan Beatty (2024)
-            <br> ORIGINAL INTERVIEW WITH JAN BEATTY (Will be conducted and transcribed mid-to-late Oct.
-2025)
             <br> Excerpt from PUNK PLANET 29 (1999 FEB)
             <br> Excerpt from PUNK PLANET 52 (2002 NOV-DEC)
             <br>  Excerpt from PUNK PLANET 62 (2004 JULY-AUGUST)